HardwareVillage/tools/README.md

-# tools
+#  Hardware hacking tools
-Useful tools for hardware  hacking
+Usefull tools and scripts for hardware  hacking